jivimberg/cs243-summary/DataflowAnalysis.md

 A meet semi-lattice is **bounded** if there exists a top element _T_, suchthat x ∧ T =  x for all x.

+bottom element ⊥, if x ∧ ⊥ = ⊥ for all x.

 ### Properties of the meet operator

 *  **Idempotent:** x ∧ x = x